10 Apr Can I call someone to change my flat tire?

 What do you do if you have a flat and no spare?

 If you don’t have a spare tire, you could attempt to repair the tire on your own.
 But I wouldn’t advise that; it can be very dangerous to try to repair your car on the side of the road.
 As we spoke above, your best bet is to call for roadside assistance, either from a dedicated company like Mach1, or another already purchased a plan, or from a tow truck, your state, your local police, or 911.
-It’s useful to do your research before you go on that long driving trip.
+It’s useful to do your research on how a tow truck works before you go on that long driving trip.
 Decide on your ideal method of getting help and be ready to put that plan into action.
 And please make sure your cellphone is fully charged before you head out on the road.

 Prepare and stay safe.

 Well, now you know what to do if you get a flat tire and are stuck on the side of the road.
 If you need help, we’ve given you a few options.
 We’ve also priced out how much it will cost for roadside assistance.
 And brought you up-to-speed on the new on-demand and automated options.
 Enjoy the road and safe travels.